Chisanan232/PyFake-API-Server/docs/configure-references/mocked-apis/apis/http/common/value_format.md

 Set the digit setting of the value.

-!!! info "Not for every value"
+!!! tip "Not for every value"

     This property would be great to use for numeric type value only.
 A non-numeric type value, i.e., pure string type or boolean type value,